 North American viewers will see the waxing crescent moon making a picturesque triangle with these two luminaries this Tuesday evening, with the moon shining roughly midway between Venus and Antares.
-In the world’s Eastern Hemisphere – Europe, Africa, Asia, Australia and new Zealand – the moon will snuggle up more closely with Venus.
-In the Southern Hemisphere, the moon, Venus and Antares will beam rather high up in the western sky at nightfall and will stay out till late night.
+In the world’s Eastern Hemisphere – Europe, Africa, Asia, Australia and new Zealand – the moon will appear closer to Venus.
+In the Southern Hemisphere, the moon, Venus and Antares will beam rather high up in the western sky at nightfall and will stay out until late night.

 At mid-northern latitudes all around the world, Antares sets fairly early at this time of year.
 Farther north, Antares sets even earlier, and at places farther south this star sets at a later hour.
 In fact, at temperate latitudes south of the equator – such as in southern Australia and New Zealand – Antares stays out well over twice as long after sunset than it does at mid-northern latitudes.

 As the star Antares sets in your southwestern sky this evening, turn in the opposite direction, and look for the Pleiades star cluster – also known as the Seven Sisters.
 The Pleiades cluster rises in your east-northeastern sky as Antares sets in the west-southwest.